November 10, 2023

 The brand’s social media presence, particularly on Instagram and TikTok, was vital in establishing Glossier’s identity and building a community of mega fans that spread the word about the company.
 Each product picture aligns with the brand’s visual identity, while each tutorial further emphasizes Glossier’s ethos that beauty doesn’t have to be complicated.

-From consistency to authenticity: the next step for your brand
+From consistency to authenticity: The next step for your brand

 Consistent branding is key to becoming a familiar and steady presence in your audience’s lives, feeds, and inboxes.
 But in a saturated and highly competitive market, consistency alone isn’t enough to thrive.
 Brands that truly wish to stand out and build lasting bonds with their customers have to be authentic.